Alemi7523/Alemi7523.github.io/index.md

 Again, not a big deal if your party is balanced and variety of attacks.

-After this, you will have complete the Gauntlet and get the End of Night, the Obliteration Spell.
+After this, you will have completed the Gauntlet and get the End of Night, the Obliteration Spell.

 You will se Kanon going to Fort Rystrine and given a choice that doesn't